robb-j/chowchow-auth/README.md

 #### Sendgrid Auth

-This strategy adds endpoints to authenticate the user by sending them an email.
+This strategy authenticates the client by sending them an email.
-One endpoint sends them an email (through sendgrid) with a verification link in it.
+It adds an endpoint to send them an email (via sendgrid) with a verification link in it.
-The second endpoint is where the verification link goes and provides authorization.
+The second endpoint handles the verification link and provides the client with an authorization.

 This strategy requires one environment variable is set `SENDGRID_TOKEN`, which is used to send emails through the `@sendgrid/main` package.
+You can generate one on the sendgrid website.

 There is some required config: